hail-is/hail/dev-docs/hail-overview.md

   connections and forwards requests to services in K8s.
-It is possible to run multiple copies of the Hail services in K8s, each set in a separate K8s namespace.  gateway forwards requests to the router service (see below) in the appropriate namespace.
+It is possible to run multiple copies of the Hail services in K8s, each set in a separate K8s namespace.  gateway forwards requests to the K8s service in the appropriate namespace.

 * internal-gateway: batch workers run on GCE VMs, not in K8s.
 The internal-gateway is an nginx reverse proxy that terminates